pnp/PnP-Sites-Core/Core/ProvisioningSchema-2018-01.md

 PackageId|ReplaceableString|Defines the ID of the package to manage, optional attribute (either this one or the Src has to be provided)
 Src|xsd:string|Defines the path of the package to manage, optional attribute (either this one or the PackageId has to be provided).
-Action||Defines the action to execute against the package, required attribute SkipFeatureDeployment|xsd:boolean|Defines whether to skip the feature deployment for tenant-wide enabled packages, optional attribute.
+Action||Defines the action to execute against the package, required attribute SkipFeatureDeployment|xsd:boolean|Defines whether to skip the feature deployment for tenant-wide enabled packages, optional attribute (default: false).
+Overwrite|xsd:boolean|Defines whether to overwrite an already existing package in the AppCatalog, optional attribute (default: false).
 <a name="contentdeliverynetwork"></a>
 ### ContentDeliveryNetwork
 Element to manage the tenant-wide CDN.